I’ll never forget the morning I became a gypsy.

 And then I saw it.
 It seemed to appear out of nowhere: the Goodyear blimp.

-It hung there silently, floating slowly overhead, hardly moving at all.
+It hung in that pure blue sky, silently floating slowly overhead, hardly moving at all.
 I was amazed, mesmerized, staring at that strange airborne contraption.

 What a moment.
 I’ve never seen it since.
-But once was all it took.
+But that’s all it took.
 It had its effect.

 Something clicked in my mind that morning, and I knew: I wouldn’t be milking cows the rest of my life.
 The road, the world, and an adventurous life called.